sellenth/QuoridorOnline/README.md

 - [ ] does move num need to exist on games table?
 - [ ] change game table to use gid instead of id

-- [ ] warn user when they are searching for friend/user that doesn't exist
-- [ ] alert user if signup procces goes wrong (email not confirmed, row not created)
 - [ ] update DB policies for table more secure access

 ## talking points